Products are manufactured and sold by a third party. As an associate, Openfit may earn commissions from qualifying purchases on this site.

-It can also be beneficial to work in additional lower body accessory exercises that strengthen the hip abductors (outer hip), adductors (inner thighs), and calves.
-Doing so will help prevent muscular imbalances to keep your lower body healthy and injury free.
+It can also be beneficial to work in additional lower-body accessory exercises that strengthen the hip abductors (outer hips), adductors (inner thighs), and calves.
+Doing so will help prevent muscular imbalances to keep your lower body healthy and injury-free.

 How Often Should You Work Out Your Lower Body?

-However, if you don’t have a ton of time to devote to your workouts, performing two to three total-body workouts per week that combine both lower body exercises and upper body ones can still ensure that you’re working your lower body frequently enough to effectively strengthen the muscles.
+However, if you don’t have a ton of time to devote to your workouts, performing two to three total-body workouts per week that combine both lower-body exercises and upper body ones can still ensure you’re working your lower body frequently enough to effectively strengthen the muscles.
 Just try to go no more than three days without training your lower body to some degree.

-Whatever your lower body workout frequency, though, it’s important to use combination of heavy lifting with 4 to 5 sets of 3 to 6 reps and higher volume training of 3 to 4 sets of 8 to 15 reps.
+Whatever your lower-body workout frequency, though, it’s important to use a combination of heavy lifting with 4 to 5 sets of 3 to 6 reps and higher-volume training of 3 to 4 sets of 8 to 15 reps.
 Ideally, you should finish your last set of each exercise unable to perform any extra reps.
 Reaching this level of fatigue will help you build strength, muscle size, and endurance.

-Ready to get in your best lower body workout ever?
+Ready to get in your best lower-body workout ever?
 Mix and match the moves below and get started!
-Just make sure that you do compound (multi joint) and bilateral (working both sides of your body) exercises that hit your biggest muscles first, and then do single joint and unilateral exercises that work your smaller muscles second.
+Just make sure you do compound (multi-joint) and bilateral (working both sides of your body) exercises that hit your biggest muscles first, and then do single-joint and unilateral exercises that work your smaller muscles second.
 We’ve broken these exercises down by major movement pattern for extra ease of design!

 - Stand with your feet hip to shoulder-width apart, holding a pair of dumbbells at arm’s length by your sides.